Rating

-The City Hall is one of several majestic buildings constructed in the 16th century, when Antwerp was one of the largest and most important cities in the world.
-The city hall is considered the most important Renaissance building in the Low Countries and influenced the design of many government buildings across North and Central Europe.
+The City Hall is one of several majestic buildings constructed in the sixteenth century, when Antwerp was one of the largest and most important cities in the world.

 Antwerp City Hall